1995–96 Duke Blue Devils men's basketball team

 The 1995–96 Duke Blue Devils men's basketball team represented Duke University in the 1995-96 NCAA Division I men's basketball season.
-The head coach was Mike Krzyzewski and the team finished the season with an overall record of 18-13.
+The head coach was Mike Krzyzewski and the team finished the season with an overall record of 18–13.
+Duke was invited to the 1996 NCAA Tournament as a #8 seed.
+In the first round the Blue Devils lost to Eastern Michigan 75–60.

 Roster

-Team Poster
+Team roster

 The 1995–96 Duke Blue Devils men's basketball team poster titled "Networking" features players assembled in Cameron Indoor Stadium dressed in business attire and surrounded by various productivity devices such as laptops, personal computers, telephones, and cellular phones.